redsanket/spark/external/presto/guide/prerequisite.rst

 ===
 By Paranoid mandate, any tool accessing VCG should be hosted in VCG backplane itself and so does not require opening ACLs through Policy Manager.
-For connectivity between Verizon and VCG, we are in the process of setting up proxies.
+Connectivity between Verizon and VCG is already setup through special proxies.

-*...
-To be updated ...*.
+.. _encryption_zone:

 Encryption zones
 ****************
-If your data is in an encryption zone, you need to grant Presto access to the data.
+If your data is in an encryption zone, you need to grant Presto service access to the data.
 If you are a consumer of the data, you need to request access from the Encryption Zone admins.

 Steps: